Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 Emails have an open rate that far outpaces the percentage of followers who will see your posts on Facebook or Twitter – about 21.72% for dental email marketing.
 That means your emails will be seen by your existing patients and may be forwarded to their friends and family members – providing a way for you to expand your reach and increase your profits.

-c.
-Keep Your Patients Updated with New Services and Promotions
+Keeps Your Patients Updated with New Services and Promotions

-In addition to helping you attract new patients to your practice dental email marketing can help you inform your existing patients of new services you’re offering and promotions you’re running.
+In addition to helping you attract new patients to your practice, dental email marketing can help you inform your existing patients of new services you’re offering and promotions you’re running.

 For example, if you’ve recently added new tooth whitening procedures, you can tell your patients about the service and offer them a coupon or promotion to entice them to try it.